Oggy Oggy: Characters

 Unlike the original series, Oggy Oggy takes place in a town where cats happily reside (though mischievous cats can show up at times).
 Peculiarly enough, Jack and Olivia (who are both cats) are absent in Oggy Oggy, but are seen (with the show's 2D art style) on a framed photo in "Santa's Christmas".
-The cockroaches, Bob, and other characters are completely absent in Oggy Oggy.
+The cockroaches, Bob, and other characters from the original series, meanwhile, are completely absent in Oggy Oggy.